 Some of the most common types of orthopedic surgeries include the following.

 These are a few of the musculoskeletal problems that orthopedic surgeons may treat.
-Talk with an orthopedic surgeon to learn more about what services they provide.

 Both are technically correct terms that have been used for hundreds of years.
 The difference is that orthopedics is mainly used in the American-English language while orthopaedics is a British-English term.